quantstamp/qsp-protocol-audit-contract/README.md

 * `price` audit price as provided by the requestor.
 * `requestBlockNumber` Ethereum block number at which the audit was requested.

-Upon failure, the function will emit one of the events:
+Upon failure, the function `getNextAuditRequest()` will emit one of the events:

 * `LogAuditAssignmentUpdate_Expired()` - the timeout for assigning the request has expired,
 * `LogAuditQueueIsEmpty()` - there are no audit requests to assign,